PavelShep/Codewars/README.md

 ## Repository Contents

-In this repository, you will find a collection of Ruby solutions to the Codewars katas.
+In this repository, you will find a collection of solutions to the Codewars katas.
 The solutions are organized into directories based on their respective difficulty levels.
 Each solution comes with a detailed explanation of the problem and the approach taken to solve it.
-You can explore the different directories to find challenges that match your skill level or areas you want to improve in Ruby programming.
+You can explore the different directories to find challenges that match your skill level or areas you want to improve in programming.

 ## Disclaimer